raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep an inactive DSO session open for very long without reason, but when it does have an active reason to keep a DSO session open, it doesn't need to be sending an aggressive level of keepalive traffic to maintain that session.
+A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep an inactive DSO Session open for very long without reason, but when it does have an active reason to keep a DSO Session open, it doesn't need to be sending an aggressive level of keepalive traffic to maintain that session.

-A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep an inactive DSO session open for a long time, but to maintain that inactive DSO session it should be sending a lot of keepalive traffic.
+A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep an inactive DSO Session open for a long time, but to maintain that inactive DSO Session it should be sending a lot of keepalive traffic.
 This configuration is expected to be less common.

 A server may dictate any value it chooses for the inactivity timeout